jtdurham/Projects_and_Samples/README.md

 Below is a brief description of each file included in this repository:

+The Analytics Development Process.docx

+This document details how I go through an analytics project.
+It includs sections for business situtation evaluation, requirements gathering, data preparation, exploratory data analysis, model selectiona and implementation, and a summary of final outcomes.

 -- WORK SAMPLES --

 Work Sample 1 Jordan Durham.R